-All adult family members will be required to attend the recertification interview and sign the Personal Declaration for continued occupancy; the FH General Release of Information-Criminal Background Consent form and HUD-form 9886.
+All adult family members will be required to attend the annual recertification interviews, and sign the Personal Declaration complete a new questionnaire, and complete all required forms, listed above, for continued occupancy no less than 60 days before the effective date.; the FH General Release of Information-Criminal Background Consent form and HUD-form 9886.

-If the head of household or any adult member of the household is unable to attend the interview the appointment will be rescheduled as outlined in Recertification Notice Timeline of this Chapter.
+If the head of household or any adult member of the household is unable to attend the interview the appointment will be rescheduled as outlined in Recertification Notice Timeline of this Chapter, but in all cases must occur no less than 30 days before the effective date.
+Failure to comply with the recertification requirement will be material breach of the lease and may result in termination of tenancy.